Feynman diagram: Path integral formulation

 In a path integral, the field Lagrangian, integrated over all possible field histories, defines the probability amplitude to go from one field configuration to another.
 In order to make sense, the field theory must have a well-defined ground state, and the integral must be performed a little bit rotated into imaginary time, i.e. a Wick rotation.
 The path integral formalism is completely equivalent to the canonical operator formalism above.

 Scalar field Lagrangian

-A simple example is the free relativistic scalar field in d dimensions, whose action integral is:
+An example is the free relativistic scalar field in d dimensions, whose action integral is: